The Royal Caledonian Ball

 From 1930 the Ball has been held at Grosvenor House, which has the largest ballroom in London and is capable of dealing with the hundreds of Scots who descend on the capital to reel the night away each year.
 Records show that numbers reached around 2000 in previous decades; a figure which is unlikely to be repeated due to modern fire regulations!
 Still, it is not uncommon to find three generations on the dance floor at once, especially since the custom allowing children - accompanied by their nannies - to watch the Set Reel from the balcony was revived in 2011.
 It is always a delight to see a row of eager faces watching their parents dancing in the Great Room below.

-The Royal Caledonian's Bi-Centenary Ball is due to be held in Spring 2022.
+The Royal Caledonian's Bi-Centenary Ball is due to be held on Friday April 29th, 2022.
 You can read more about its history here.

 A brief timeline of the Ball